-The next evening, Shira and Amal's families gather together to break bread.
+The next evening, Shira and Amal's families gather together over a shabbat meal.
 Naomi plays the piano again.
 Avishai stands over her, his hands gently on her shoulders.
 Amal's mother and grandfather sings along.
 Shira and Amal accompany them.
 Natan plays his cello.
+They break bread.
 The grandmothers quibble over which culture cooks the best food.
 The grandfathers debate politics.
 The fathers discuss philosophy.
 The sun sets as Jerusalem rests in peaceful sabbath.